EFF/re-adopt-a-hydrant/readme.md

 + Facebook OAuth login using passport.js
 + Twitter OAuth login using passport.js
 + Openify.it api
-    + ElasticSearch, we use the ElasticSearch's capabillities nested inside the Openify.it api.
+    + ElasticSearch, we use the ElasticSearch's capabillities nested inside the openify.it api.
 + Karma-runner
 + Mocha
 + Sinon.JS